Muffaletta

 Muffalettas are usually made with a Sicilian or heavy Italian bread, but hey, I do what I want.

 Keeping with tradition, I made an olive tapenade to slather on this beautiful thing.
-That’s the hallmark of the sandwich, so if that isn’t good, your muffaletta (or muffalatta) isn’t going to be good.
+If you’ve ever wondered what is in Muffaletta olive spread, you’re about to find out.
+That’s really the hallmark of the sandwich, so if that isn’t good, your muffaletta (or muffalatta) isn’t going to be good.

 Muffaletta

-Then, I layered the bread with salami, roast beef, prosciutto, pastrami, fresh Mozzarella, Provolone, stone ground mustard and red onions.
+After spreading the tapenade on, I layered the bread with salami, roast beef, prosciutto, pastrami, fresh Mozzarella, Provolone, stone ground mustard and red onions.
+In my opinion, white onion wouldn’t be as good as red, but that’s me.
+If white is all you have, it won’t be the end of the world.

 I used a 6 pound can of tomatoes on top of a sheet pan, but that isn’t really necessary – a good sized cast iron skillet would work.